Mantix/perfect-content-wordpress-plugin/README.md

 ## Installation

-1. Upload the plugin files to `/wp-content/plugins/perfect-content/` directory
+1. Upload the plugin files to `/wp-content/plugins/perfect-content-connector/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Settings > Perfect Content to configure your API settings
+3. Go to Settings > Perfect Content Connector to configure your API settings

 ## Configuration

-1. After activation, go to **Settings > Perfect Content** in your WordPress admin
+1. After activation, go to **Settings > Perfect Content Connector** in your WordPress admin
 2. Copy the **API Endpoint** URL and **API Key**
 3. In your Perfect Content dashboard, go to "Edit" your company
 4. Fill in the API endpoint and API key from the WordPress plugin